tesseral-labs/docs/fern/pages/concepts/projects.md

 #### Google OAuth Client Secret

 Login with Google uses a protocol called OAuth.
-To use Login with Google with your app, you must register your application with Microsoft.
+To use Login with Google with your app, you must register your application with Google.
 You can read more about this process in [Google's documentation](https://developers.google.com/identity/protocols/oauth2).

-When you register an application with Google, you will receive a *Client ID* from Google.
+When you register an application with Google, you will receive a *Client Secret* from Google.

 This is a *sensitive* value.
 Tesseral only stores it in encrypted form.
 You can only write to this value, and you cannot read it back out.